Honolulu Park Place

 No analysis available

-Searched for 'key card access', 'fob access', 'card reader', or 'electronic access'.
-While security and gated/secured access are emphasized (e.g., '24/7 security', 'secured building'), there is no explicit reference to card or fob entry systems in the remarks.
+I searched for terms such as 'key card access', 'fob access', 'card reader', or 'electronic access'.
+Although the building is frequently described as secured with guards and gated parking, there is no explicit mention of card/fob-based entry systems in the public remarks.

 No analysis available